 Know your tool.
 Understand its limitations and the potential hazards of its operation.

 - Read your owner's manual.
 Follow all safety warnings, labels and instructions for your particular chainsaw.

 - Do not operate a chainsaw that is damaged.
 Keep the saw maintained so the tool stays in good working order.

-- Do not operate a gas-powered engine in an enclosed area to avoid dangerous carbon monoxide fumes.
+- Do not operate a gas-powered chainsaw in an enclosed area.
+This will help you avoid dangerous carbon monoxide fumes.

 - Shut down the engine and apply the chain brake before setting the saw down.

 - Keep the handles clean, dry and free of slippery oil or fuel mixture.